RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

-# ROMS

 ROM stands for *Read Only Memory*.
 In a RetroPie context, ROMs are digital copies of games which can be run on emulators (software that mimics your old gaming consoles).
 There are many issues involving copyright laws regarding the usage of ROMs, so in order to preserve the integrity and longevity of the RetroPie project, the download locations of ROMs will not and cannot be added to the Wiki.
 That being said, in the search of your childhood - Google is your friend.

-## Transferring Roms
+## Transferring ROMs

-There are three main methods of transferring roms: via USB stick, via SFTP, and via Windows (Samba) shares.
+There are three main methods of transferring ROMs: via USB stick, via SFTP, and via Windows (Samba) shares.

 ### USB stick